Integrated tool-set for Control, Calibration and Characterization of quantum devices applied to superconducting qubits: Synthetic Application Example

 \subsection{Calibration, \cTwo}

 The next step is to calibrate the pulses derived by \cOne\ and improve their performance on the device.
 We use \cTwo\ and employ a closed-loop, model-free, gradient-free optimization algorithm on an experimentally accessible figure of merit $f_2$.
-Since we want to evaluate a gate-set, we choose $f_2$ to be the ORBIT \cite{ORBIT} (single-length RB) goal function
+Since the goal is to evaluate a gate-set, we choose $f_2$ to be the ORBIT \cite{ORBIT} (single-length RB) function

 averaging over $N$ sequences.
-The survival probability, $m_k = \Pi_0\qty(S_k(\alpha)\rho_\text{init} S_k^\dagger(\alpha))$, is the probability to measure the state $\ket{0}$ (see Eq. \ref{eq:read-out}) after applying random sequences
+The survival probability, $m_k = \Pi_0\qty(S_k(\alpha)\rho_\text{init} S_k^\dagger(\alpha))$, is the probability to measure the state $\ket{0}$ (see Eq. \ref{eq:readout}) after applying random sequences

 composed of $L$ Clifford gates \cite{ORBIT}, to the initial thermal state $\rho_\text{init}$.
 The $C_{k,j}$ are the random gates sampled from the Clifford group $C$ (for a single qubit $\abs{C}=24$), and $C_\text{inv}$ is chosen so that $ S_k\equiv \mathcal{I} $ in the ideal case.
 We use the atomic operations $\mathcal{G}$ from Eq. (\ref{eq:gates}) to construct the set of Clifford gates, e.g. $C_6=X_{-\pi/2}\circ Y_{-\pi/2}\circ X_{\pi/2}$, and from them construct $N=25$ RB sequences of length $L=100$.
 The survival probabilities $m_k$ are estimated by performing $s=1000$ projective measurements and averaging.